-Flared Heels: The heels have a thicker, curved design for added support and stability.
+Flared Heels: The heels have a thick, curved design for added support and stability.
 The flared design boosts the contact surface area of the heel so the feet stay supported no matter how complex the dance movements are.

-Stilletos Heels: Stilletos are designed for precision movements.
+Stiletto Heels: Stilettos are designed for precision movements.
 Because the heels are thin and delicate, they make the legs appear longer and shapelier.
 The footpoint is also much neater because of the stilettos’ dainty design.
 But don’t let the thin heels’ dainty design fool you, the heels are stronger than they look.
 It will, however, take a lot of experience and practice to dance comfortably in stilettos.

 Between the two heel designs, flared heels are traditionally worn in Latin dance.
 But some dancers prefer the height that stilettos give, hence, their popularity.